1 877 TRY DEAN

 School of Professional and Continuing Studies (SPCS) graduates should confirm their candidacy for graduation with the Associate Dean of SPCS.

-When and where do I pick up my cap and gown?Students must pick up their caps and gowns outside of the Robbins Family Center for Advising and Career Planning on a date and time to be determined.
+When and where do I pick up my cap and gown?Students must pick up their caps and gowns outside of the Robbins Family Center for Advising and Career Planning from 2:00 PM to 7:00 PM on either Wednesday, April 16 or Thursday, April 17.

 You will be measured and fitted for the correct size regalia at that time.
 Please press your gown prior to Commencement.
 Your cap and gown are yours to keep as a memento of your graduation from Dean College.